sz-2/Canary_Travel_Planner/README.md

 ****

 ### Weather Prediction Provider
-This Java application is designed to collect predictive weather data for the 8 Canary Islands every 6 hours.
+This Java application is designed to collect predictive weather data of different locations for the 8 Canary Islands every 6 hours.
 To achieve this, an
 Open Weather Map REST API has been utilized, allowing us to retrieve predictive data for the next 4 days from the time of the query, at 3-hour intervals.
 In this case, only predictions corresponding to 12 PM have been selected.